A collaborative exhibition witnessing to remarkable beauty in the face of suffering.

 The reception is free and open to the public.
 The event will be catered by Refuge Coffee Co., a non-profit business that exists to serve the local refugee community.
 RSVP is appreciated.
 For more information, visit stillpointarts.org.

 Still Point is a nonprofit art gallery that aims to support local and international artists and offer the community encounters with high quality art.
 Skilled artists and exhibitions, both of world renown and those yet discovered, are featured in four exhibits a year.
 A diverse community is invited to engage with these exhibits via artist receptions, lectures, and events that are free and open to the public.
 Open by appointment by emailing email@example.com.
 Group tours welcome.
 Beautifulwill be on display at Still Point from November 15 to February 28, 2019.

 Still Point | 3755 Mansell Road Alpharetta GA 30022

 Still Point Arts | 3755 Mansell Road Alpharetta GA 30022

 I have been working on this painting along with the series of 8-9 other drawings and paintings from May 2018 to December 2018.
 This painting, entitled “Dear Rekha,” is of a woman, among many in India, who has suffered painful burns.
 If you are a friend, family member, or fan of my work, I invite you to do two or three simple things:

 give.classy.org/beautifulevent.
 One hundred percent of the proceeds will be designated toward the building of a new surgical burn and treatment center in India.

 2. SHARE this page on Facebook, Instagram, or Twitter using the hashtags #BeautifulEvent #BeautifulBeyondMeasure

-3. JOIN US if you are in the area for our opening reception and event December 1, 2018 at Still Point To RSVP: https://beautiful_charity_event.eventbrite.com/
+3. JOIN US if you are in the area and schedule a visit to the gallery between December 2018 and February 2019 at Still Point

 That’s it... easy!